wharfkit/website/src/lib/docs/Upgrading.md

 ## What changed in @wharfkit/session

-Two signatures on `SessionKit` changed shape.
-The rest of the 1.7.x line is unchanged.
+Two `SessionKit` method signatures changed.
+Everything else in the 1.7.x line is unchanged.

 ### The restore() argument type